 In addition to in-person trainings, CCR&R offers distance-learning or online training so providers will be able to access training from home.
-In 2014, there were 10 different online training courses approved by SUNY Professional Development Program (PDP) and available for providers.
-In 2014, SUNY PDP announced changes to the online training approval process.
-All previously approved trainings will need to be resubmitted and re-approved within 2 years (by January 2017).
-These new requirements will require a significant amount of CCR&R staff time revising existing courses and creating additional courses to keep up with the training needs of providers.
+In 2015, Family Enrichment Network continued to have 10 different online training courses approved by SUNY Professional Development Program (PDP) and available for providers.
+These courses all need to be re-approved by SUNY PDP by the end of 2016, meeting the new online training criteria in order to still be allowed.
+These new requirements are requiring a significant amount of CCR&R staff time revising existing courses and creating additional courses to keep up with the training needs of providers.

-Table 6 indicates the online trainings completed in 2014.24
+Table 6 indicates the online trainings completed in 2015.

-TABLE 6: 2014 Online Training
+TABLE 6: 2015 Online Training

 of providers who completed online training # of online training courses completed

-Broome County 13 21
+Broome County 6 10

 Chenango County 0 0

-Tioga County 5 10
+Tioga County 1 1